Welcome to today's edition of the Rush 24-7 podcast.

 And speeches like this last night would not even be necessary.

-If they spent more time speaking with one voice about the mission and characterizing the enemy properly rather than joining the left in concern for our treatment of the terrorists and so forth, we would be in a stronger position today.
+If they spent more time speaking with one voice about the mission and characterizing the enemy properly rather than joining the left in concern for our treatment of the terrorists and so forth, that we would be in a stronger position today.

-Okay, so I said that, and last night we have a little clip here from ABC's World News tonight.
+And last night, we have a little clip here from ABC's Wordled News tonight.

-It was uh a package put together by Terry Moran, the White House correspondent, and he filed a report on the controversy over Bush's remarks using 9-11 in the speech.
+It was a package put together by Terry Moran, the White House correspondent, and he filed a report on the controversy over Bush's remarks using 9-11 in the speech.

-He went out, he found two Democrat Lawmakers to attack Bush.
+He went out, he found two Democrat lawmakers to attack Bush.

 He didn't find any elected Republicans defending Bush, just me.